ABC Cancels 'Roseanne' After Racist Twitter Rant From Its Star

 After Roseanne Barr posted a series of incendiary tweets, ABC canceled the reboot of her eponymous sitcom.

-"Roseanne's Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show," ABC Entertainment President Channing Dungey said in a one-sentence statement Tuesday.
+"Roseanne's Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show," said ABC Entertainment President Channing Dungey in a one-sentence statement Tuesday.
+Robert Iger, chairman and CEO of The Walt Disney Co., which owns ABC, shared Dungey's statement and added, "There was only one thing to do here, and that was the right thing."

 In a now deleted tweet, Barr wrote of former White House adviser Valerie Jarrett, if "muslim brotherhood & planet of the apes had a baby=vj."